"We Stand United As One" documentary filming in Knoxville

-KNOXVILLE, Tenn.
-(WVLT) -- A documentary is in the works about solutions for racism across the nation and here in East Tennessee.
+A documentary is in the works about solutions for racism across the nation and here in East Tennessee.

 Brandon Cage stepped into the spotlight to share his experience with racism.